zhengying-liu/autodl-contrib/README.md

 ## Formats

-* Each example is an independent file.
+* Each image is an independent file (jpg, png).
 * Labels are contained in a separate `labels.csv` file.
 * Meta-data in `private.info`.
+Please edit by hand to supply information needed.

 Examples are provided in [file_format](https://github.com/zhengying-liu/autodl-contrib/tree/master/file_format) folder.